JimLynx/CI-MS1-Explore-Ireland/README.md

 > - Single page site with 4 sections acting as individual pages
 > - Fixed navigation allows the user to easily navigate, regardless of which page visited
 > - Fixed footer allows the user quick accessibility to social media links
-> - Auto-scrolling carousel for vivid imagery experience
+> - Auto-scrolling carousel on desktop view for vivid imagery experience
 > - Contact Form

 ##### Features Left to Implement when skills develop

-> - Form submission needs to be functional.
+> - Form submission button needs to be functional (once Javascript is learnt).
 > - Integration of Social media Page to have a live update feeds

+---

 ### Technologies Used